jackesna/mongo-perf/README.md

 # Fork Information

 This is a fork from [MongoDB mongo-perf](https://github.com/mongodb/mongo-perf) project.
 The purpose is to restrict the testing database to specific one so we can test under a situation we don't have user permission to create new database.
+The test will create collections which name starts with "PerfTest_".

 # MONGO-PERF: